Ryan McMahon Player Props: Rockies vs. Braves

 Ryan McMahon At The Plate

-- Among the qualified batters, he ranks 57th in batting average, while his on-base percentage ranks 43rd and he is 24th in slugging.
+- Among qualifying hitters in MLB action, he ranks 55th in batting average, 46th in on-base percentage, and 30th in slugging.

-- McMahon enters this game on a eight-game hitting streak.
-In his last games, he's hitting .412 with one homer.
+- McMahon will look to extend his nine-game hitting streak.
+He's batting .412 over the course of his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.